monterrubio-miguel/mars-agent/README.md

 * can sense nearby rocks
 * can sense if they are "on" a rock or the base

-### Carriers

-* can carry any number of rocks
-* can go to an explorer agent

 ## Modes

-### No carriers
+### Individual

-Explorers wander about, for every rock found they take it to the base.
+Explorers wander about.
+When they find a rock, they pick it up and leave a trail of crumbs on their way back to the base.
+If another explorer finds this trail, it will follow it to the destination where the previous explorer had found a rock.

-    To run in this mode, you need to pass `--carriers 0`.
+    To run in this mode, you need to pass `--iscoop false`.

 ![demo-without-carriers](https://raw.githubusercontent.com/mihneadb/mars-explorer/master/demo-gifs/mars-explorer-no-carriers.gif)

-### With carriers
+### Cooperative (default)

 Explorers wander about.
-When they find a rock, they stop, send a message to all carriers and one or more carriers will come to pick up the rock.
-Then the explorer carries on with the search.
-When all the rocks are collected, the carriers go to the base to turn in their rocks.
+When they find a rock, they pick it up and take it to the base.

 ![demo-with-carriers](https://raw.githubusercontent.com/mihneadb/mars-explorer/master/demo-gifs/mars-explorer-carriers.gif)